Can Marijuana Dispensaries Use Traditional Banks?

 Without Banks, Many Dispensaries Operate With Cash

-As any business owner knows, access to banking services is crucial.
-Not only do banks offer lending opportunities that help businesses grow, they also provide basic operating necessities such as payroll, checking, and credit accounts.
-Without bank accounts, many medical marijuana dispensaries and related businesses have no choice but to conduct most of their business in cash, which comes with a host of issues.
-For example, many dispensaries cannot accept credit cards from customers or set up automatic payments to vendors.
+As any small business owner knows, access to banking services is crucial.
+Banks offer lending opportunities that help businesses grow.
+They also provide basic operating necessities such as payroll, checking, and credit accounts.
+Without bank accounts, marijuana dispensaries must conduct most of their business in cash.
+This comes with issues.
+Many dispensaries cannot accept credit cards.
+They have ATMs on site to avoid illegal credit and debit card transactions.

 Finding a Willing Bank Can Mean Fees and Uncertainty